Physical goods supplied over the internet

 If your provision of software maintenance service qualifies as "directly in connection with" goods

-You should standard-rate your maintenance service and charge GST when the software is situated in Singapore.
+You must standard-rate your maintenance service and charge GST when the software is situated in Singapore.

 You may zero-rate your maintenance service under Section 21(3)(f) of the GST Act if you perform physical work on the software situated outside Singapore.